emilc97/Car-Simulation/README.txt

 which monitors and manages control of the vehicle.
 If the vehicle hits any of the walls an exception will be thrown, stack unwinding occurs, and the user will prompted that the program has terminated.

+The program is developed using templates and parameter packing to support simulation of a wide range of vehicles that inherits from the abstract base class.
+The vehicle is dynamically allocated to preserve stack space, and ensure compatibility with future extensions of the vehicle class.

 The Room class has a set of overloaded constructors that supports:
 - Construction of the vehicle object using parameter packing, e.g.,